“Why don’t you just teleport us there? It would be a lot faster,” Jesse said as he fastened his seatbelt in the passenger seat.

 A short silence before Wynona asked.
 “Do your parents know?”

 “Oh heavens, no,” I replied quickly.
 “Heidi is the last person they’d expect me to bring home.”

-“She must come from a wealthy and reputable family,” I elaborated to Jessie with a slight grin.
+“She must come from a wealthy and reputable family,” I elaborated to Jesse with a slight grin.

 “My mother is a sweet soul but she expects an unreasonably high standard.”

 “A little discriminatory, if you ask me,” Jesse uttered, eyes on the road.

 Wynona and Dr. Pierce’s mansion stood three-storeys-tall and their land spread at least thirty-two acres wide.
 They had combined their wealth to purchase a property outside of the town of Orchidville for their privacy.
 Dr. Pierce, Wynona insisted, needed to be safe from any potential harm.

 As we got out of Wynona’s expensive car, we headed straight into the mansion.
 There, we were greeted by Wynona’s butler.

 “May I have your coats, sirs?”
 An elderly man asked with a straight posture and ironed uniform.
 He held out a gloved hand as he waited.